Logarithmic compactification of the Abel-Jacobi section: The logarithmic compactification of the Abel--Jacobi section

-\begin{lemma} The map $\aj : \Div_{g,\mathbf a} \to \Pic_{g,n}$ is quasicompact. \end{lemma} \begin{proof} We must show that, given a quasicompact base \emph{scheme} (not logarithmic scheme) $S$, a family of prestable curves $C$, and a line bundle $L$ on $C$, there is a quasicompact family over $S$ in which all lifts of all fibers of these data to $\Div_{g,\mathbf a}$ appear.
-We may freely pass to a constructible and \'etale covers of $S$ and thereby assume that the logarithmic structure is constant.
+\begin{lemma} The map $\aj : \Div_{g,\mathbf a} \to \Pic_{g,n}$ is quasicompact. \end{lemma} \begin{proof} We must show that, given a quasicompact base $S$, a family of logarithmic curves $C$ over $S$, and a line bundle $L$ on $C$, the fiber product $S \mathop\times_{\Pic_{g,n}} \Div_{g,\mathbf a}$ is quasicompact.
+We may freely pass to a constructible and \'etale covers of $S$ and thereby assume that the logarithmic structure of $S$ constant.
 We can also assume that $C$ has constant dual graph $G$.
 The multidegree of $L$ is then fixed.
-We give $S$ the minimal logarithmic structure $M_S$ associated to the family $C$; in other words, $M_S$ is the logarithmic structure pulled back from $\Pic_{g,n}$.

 1ex